lespicker/jekyll-bootstrap/sargent-mountain/reader-guide.md

 18. In her final communication with Rose, Ellen wrote:

-“… personally I do not believe in accidents.
+>… personally I do not believe in accidents.
 I think things happen for a reason, for a higher purpose, even though we may not understand what they are at the moment.
-I’d like to believe that the sweatshirt is another symbol of how we are connected, how John provided comfort for us both.”
+I’d like to believe that the sweatshirt is another symbol of how we are connected, how John provided comfort for us both.

 19. Was Ellen correct in her assessment of how she and Rose were connected?
 Did John, indeed, provide comfort for them both?